egor4yt/FinanceHelper/README.md

 <!--Environment-->
 ## Environment configuration

-If you need to edit configuration you can do it with environment variables.
+Before you start application you need to create environment variables file.
 Environment variables is variables which application use while working.
-All environment variables must be located in the same directory with the docker compose file.
+Environment variables file must be located in the same directory with the docker compose file and have name '.env'.

 ### Description of all variables